oroinc/documentation/commerce/frontstore_guide/rfq/index.rst

    .. image:: /frontstore_guide/img/shopping_lists/ShoppingListsDropdown.png

-3. Click **Request Quote** on the rop right of the page, or by selecting this option from the drop-down list of the **Create Order** button at the bottom of the page.
+3. Click **Request Quote** on the top right of the page, or by selecting this option from the drop-down list of the **Create Order** button at the bottom of the page.

    .. image:: /frontstore_guide/img/rfq/CreateRFQ2.png